Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Run `rake db:seed:dev` (for a development instance).
 Then you can log in with user `tom` and password `evankorth`.
 More details in db/seeds/dev.rb and db/seeds/tom.rb.

+If you have an error on Mac, try `bundle exec rake db:seed:dev --trace`

 ### Testing

 Diaspora's test suite uses [rspec](http://rspec.info/), a behavior driven